learnbyexample/cli-computing/cli_computing.md

 ## sed

 The command name `sed` is derived from **s**tream **ed**itor.
-Here, stream refers to data being passed via shell pipes.
+Here, stream refers to the data being passed via shell pipes.
 Thus, the command's primary functionality is to act as a text editor for **stdin** data with **stdout** as the output target.
 You can also edit file input and save the changes back to the same file if needed.

 ### Substitution

 `sed` has various commands to manipulate text input.
-The **substitute** command is most commonly used, whose syntax is `s/REGEXP/REPLACEMENT/FLAGS`.
+The **substitute** command is the most commonly used, whose syntax is `s/REGEXP/REPLACEMENT/FLAGS`.
 Here are some basic examples:

 ```bash
 # for each input line, change only the first ',' to '-'